sheytoonch/consoleApps/README.md

 # consoleApps

-This repository was created for fun as I don't know why, but I really like to develop console applications.
+It just happens that I like coding console games :)

-Enjoy! :)
+All games should be executed from the repository's root directory.